 Spread of Russian-Style Anti-Propaganda Laws

-Additionally, as the world watches what will transpire domestically, the international LGBT community waits to see if Russia’s brand of discriminatory legislation will take root elsewhere.
-The flagship piece of that legislation, the federal law banning “propaganda of nontraditional sexual relations to minors,” may soon be Russia’s number one export.
-Since the propaganda law went into effect, in June, 2013, legislators from Eastern Europe to Central Asia have begun to emulate the Russian Duma by introducing nearly identical versions of the law to their legislative bodies.
+The international LGBT community has watched in horror as Russia’s brand of discriminatory propaganda legislation has taken root outside its borders.
+The flagship piece of that legislation, the federal law banning “propaganda of nontraditional sexual relations to minors,” has become a chief Russian export.
+Since the law went into effect, in June, 2013, legislators from Eastern Europe to Central Asia have begun to emulate the Russian Duma by introducing nearly identical versions of the law to their legislative bodies.

 In August 2013, Armenian authorities briefly introduced a law aimed at protecting Armenian family values from public promotion of “non-traditional sexual relationships.”
 If passed, the law would have introduced fines of $4,000.00 against violators.
 Mere days after the introduction, officials removed the bill from consideration, insisting that international pressure played no part in its removal, and that it was shelved solely for its shortcomings.

-The law is planned to be introduced into the National Assembly in late 2014.
+Some reports suggest that the law would be introduced into the National Assembly in late 2014.

 Anti-homosexual rhetoric is increasing among lawmakers, but proposed anti-LGBT laws have received negligible traction and do not seem to have strong support from President Nursultan Nazarbayev.
 Thus far a Kazakhstan version of the anti-”propaganda” law has not been formally introduced, but a request to do so is moving forward.
 In September 2013, member of Kazakhstan’s lower house of parliament, Aldan Smaiyl, filed a petition to ban so-called gay propaganda, saying, “I asked to ban gay clubs, demonstrations and any and all of these disgusting relations.”